jjfcode/Bills_tracker_v3/README.md

 - Customizable themes
 - Enhanced accessibility

 See `docs/features/AUTHENTICATION.md` for more details on authentication.

+## Theme System

+Bills Tracker now supports theme presets!
+You can choose from:
+- **Professional**
+- **Casual**
+- **High Contrast**

+Select your preferred theme in the settings panel.
+The UI updates instantly and your choice is saved for future sessions.
+Real-time theme switching is fully supported.